Noise Levels in Cross Fletcher, University, FL | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 1,180 Cross Fletcher residents, or 18.0%, live above that level.
 By land area, 22.2% of Cross Fletcher is above 55 dBA.

 Average noise levels for Cross Fletcher residents, grouped by direction from the center of Cross Fletcher.
-Eastern Cross Fletcher carries the highest population-weighted average; Western Cross Fletcher carries the lowest.
-Just 0% of residents in Western Cross Fletcher live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Eastern Cross Fletcher.
+The highest population-weighted average is in western Cross Fletcher; the lowest is in southwestern Cross Fletcher, where just 12% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Central Cross Fletcher